-At least 30% of the DUI related fatalities were Auto-pedestrian based on statistics accumulated by the Guam Police Department - Highway Patrol Division.
+Thirty-eight percent (38%) of the DUI related fatalities were pedestrians under the influence of alcohol based on statistics accumulated by the Guam Police Department - Highway Patrol Division.
 Statistics shows that the pedestrian was impaired and was from the outer islands.
 More community outreach is needed to educate the community-at-large; most especially our outer islanders.
 They are not well-versed with the laws of Guam pertaining to impaired driving.

-→ To reduce DUI crashes from 233 reported in 2006 to 200 in 2007.
+→ To reduce DUI crashes from 233 reported in 2006 to 223 in 2007.